MatteoLarrode/MatteoLarrode/README.md

   <br>

   I’m Matteo Larrode, Volunteer Data Scientist at [L’Equipage Solidaire](https://delivraide.org), a French non-profit that delivers food and hygenic supplies to students in need at their home, for free.
+In this role, I had the opportunity to build my first package, [packageSolidaire](https://matteolarrode.github.io/packageSolidaire), a companion to pre-process our data, and to plot and map deliveries using the visual identity of the charity.
 I believe that data can be a powerful tool for positive change, and I am committed to using my skills to help make a difference.

   I study Politics, Economics and Philosophy at University College London (UCL) with a specialization in Social Data Science.
 I am passionate about research and I love the mix of quantitative methods and social science questions my degree has to offer.
 Currently in a year abroad in Washington DC, at the George Washington University, I am taking classes in data mining, data vizualization and data analytics for International Relations.
 I also work with Dr. Laila Sorurbakhsh, on a quantitative study of interest group behaviour in the face of policy risk.
 As a side project, Dr. Emmanuel Teitelbaum and I are developing a [RShiny app](https://matteolarrode.shinyapps.io/mapelectionsindia/?_ga=2.69934096.1295429016.1680480062-1674700938.1679507361) mapping election results in India.